SuleymanDemirelKazakhstan/final-project-asweesee/Reports/README.md

 We also discussed about site responsiveness.
 It is not required but it takes to much work on it.
 And assumed about future risks
 <h3>Week 7</h3>
-Aibek Nurtazayev - Preparing and testing all ux design Azamat Zhumatay - Creating admin page,registration page and testing Nursultan Nogay - Creating database,preparing content plan Nurdaulet Zhappar - integration front side with adaptive design Zhansultan Nagashybayev - created uml design, preparing content plan
+Aibek Nurtazayev - Preparing and testing all ux design<br>
+Azamat Zhumatay - Creating admin page,registration page and testing<br>
+Nursultan Nogay - Creating database,preparing content plan<br>
+Nurdaulet Zhappar - integration front side with adaptive design <br>
+Zhansultan Nagashybayev - created uml design, preparing content plan<br>